biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/collection/every.ahk' class='text-muted'>source</a>

-Checks if predicate returns truthy for all elements of collection.
-Iteration is stopped once predicate returns falsey.
+Checks if `predicate` returns truthy for all elements of `collection`.
+Iteration is stopped once `predicate` returns falsey.
 The predicate is invoked with three arguments: (value, index|key, collection).

 > [!Note]
 > This method returns true for empty collections because everything is true of elements of empty collections.